 B. The following is applicable to UK Transfer Clauses only

 The personal data transferred may be disclosed only to the following recipients:

-- The importer’s service providers, affiliates, and personnel performing services in accordance with the Agreement.
+- The data importer’s service providers (as further detailed above), affiliates, and personnel performing services in accordance with the Agreement.

 Data protection registration information of data exporter (where applicable)